CDC issues new eviction ban for most of US through October 3 | Politics

 - United States

-The Centers for Disease Control and Prevention has issued a new moratorium on evictions that would last until October 3, as the Biden administration sought to quell intensifying criticism that it was allowing vulnerable renters to lose their homes during a pandemic.
+The Centers for Disease Control and Prevention issued a new eviction moratorium that would last until October 3, as the Biden administration sought to quell intensifying criticism from progressives that it was allowing vulnerable renters to lose their homes during a pandemic.

-The new moratorium issued on Tuesday could help keep millions in their homes as the coronavirus' delta variant has spread and states have been slow to release federal rental aid.
+The ban announced Tuesday could help keep millions in their homes as the coronavirus' delta variant has spread and states have been slow to release federal rental aid.
 It would temporarily halt evictions in counties with “substantial and high levels” of virus transmissions and would cover areas where 90 per cent of the US population lives.

-The new policy came amid a scramble of actions by the Biden team to reassure Democrats and the country that it could find a way to limit the damage from potential evictions through the use of federal aid.
-But pressure mounted as key lawmakers said it was not enough.

-Top Democratic leaders joined Rep. Cori Bush, D-Mo., who has been camped outside the US Capitol, the freshman congresswoman who once lived in her car as a young mother, leading a passionate protest urging the White House to prevent widespread evictions.
+Top Democratic leaders joined Rep. Cori Bush, D-Mo., who has been camped outside the US Capitol for several days.
+The freshman congresswoman once lived in her car as a young mother and pointed to that experience to urge the White House to prevent widespread evictions.

-Administration officials had previously said a Supreme Court ruling stopped them from setting up a new moratorium without congressional backing, saying states and cities must be more aggressive in releasing nearly USD47 billion in relief for renters on the verge of eviction.
+Administration officials had previously said a Supreme Court ruling stopped them from setting up a new moratorium without congressional backing.
+When the court allowed the eviction ban to remain in place through the end of July by a 5-4 vote, one justice in the majority, Brett Kavanaugh, wrote that Congress would have to act to extend it further.

-The president said he sought input from legal scholars about whether there were options and said the advice was mixed, though some suggested, ''It's worth the effort.''
-Biden also said he didn't want to tell the CDC, which has taken the public health lead in responding to the pandemic, what to do.

-“I asked the CDC to go back and consider other options that may be available,” he said.

-The CDC has identified a legal authority for a new and different moratorium for areas with high and substantial increases in COVID-19 infections.
+But on Tuesday, the CDC cited the slow pace of state and local governments disbursing housing aid as justification for the new moratorium.

-Biden also insisted there is federal money available — some USD47 billion previously approved during the COVID-19 crisis — that needs to get out the door to help renters and landlords.
+Aside from the moratorium, Biden has insisted that federal money is available — some USD47 billion previously approved during the pandemic — that needs to get out the door to help renters and landlords.

 “The money is there,” Biden said.